-Exercise Physiology and Exercise Physiology Lab (3).
-Prereq: BIO 230, 231, and SME 340.
-Study of body systems affected by exercise; functions of these systems during exercise; effects of age, gender, body type, and nutrition on capacity for exercise; techniques of assessing physical work capacity, and a critical analysis of research.
+- Exercise Physiology and Exercise Physiology (3).
+Prereq: BIO 230, 231, 232, and 233.
+Coreq: SME 381 Study of body systems affected by exercise; functions of these systems during exercise; effects of age, gender, body type, and nutrition on capacity for exercise; techniques of assessing physical work capacity, and a critical analysis of research.
 The course will require participation in lab experimentation and physiological measurements.

-Lab: (1)

-Introduction to and participation in selected cardiopulmonary, neuromuscular, and musculoskeletal testing techniques.
-Introduction to professional research literature.

-Biomechanics of Physical Exercise and Biomechanics Lab (3).
-Prereq: BIO 230 and 231, SME 340 and 380.
+Lab required.
+(Spring only) - 381 Exercise Physiology and Exercise Physiology Lab (1).
+Coreq: SME 380 Introduction to and participation in selected cardiopulmonary, neuromuscular, and musculoskeletal testing techniques.
+Introduction to professional research literature. - 410 Biomechanics of Physical Exercise and Biomechanics (3).
+Prereq: SME 340, 380, and 381.
+Coreq: SME 411.
 A study of mechanics applied to human movement.
 This course presents kinematics, kinetics, and other principles of physics as they relate to the execution of a variety of human performance activities and therapeutics.
 The course addresses the neurological and biomechanical aspects of human movement and will require participation in lab experimentation and biomechanical measurements.
 Lab required.
 (Spring only)